Kexin-Wei/MedicalImageProcessing_demo/README.md

         - *.mha, "MetaImageIO"
 2. `f_findAllT2.py`: Find all images with string "t2" inside their names, do deep into each folder, and eventually save all the path of each image into an Excel

+3. `f_sort_data_for_erinn.py`: Sort the data in segmentation dataset in pair and put into different folders